 Q: Is there anything for children?

 A: The Bridge offers an engaging, high-energy, age-appropriate environment that is designed for children ages 0 to 12.
-Children can experience stories from the Bible through activities that are fun and age-appropriate.
+Children will experience stories from the Bible through activities that are fun and age-appropriate.

 Q: Is there anything for teenagers?

 A: The Bridge offers a group especially for teenagers (13-18).
-This group currently meets on Sunday mornings. (see “Real Life” on the Life Group page)
+This group currently meets on Sunday mornings during the 12:00 service. (see “Real Life” on the Small Group page)

 Q: What is your theological perspective?